discordjs/guide/guide/popular-topics/components-v2.md

 ### Media Gallery

 A Media Gallery is a content component that can display up to 10 media attachments formatted in an structured gallery.
 Each attachment in the Media Gallery component can have an optional ALT text (description) and can be marked as spoiler.
-You can use the <DocsLink path="MediaGalleryBuilder:Class" /> utility class to easily create a Media Gallery component.
+You can use the <DocsLink path="MediaGalleryBuilder:Class" /> and <DocsLink path="MediaGalleryItemBuilder:Class" /> utility classes to easily create a Media Gallery component and its items.

 The example below shows how you can send a Media Gallery component in a channel.